-I went home and researched further, I found that track problems were surprisingly common even with new track and now I’d advise checking all track before laying.
+I went home and researched further, I found those track problems were surprisingly common even with a new track and now I recommend checking all track before laying.
 (There’s a great discussion about underlay for track that touches on issues with new points on MRF).

 Before it even gets near a baseboard I now lay all mine on a trusted flat surface and use a straight edge rule to prove it’s straight.
-For recycled track, I use a jewellers loop (magnifying glass) to check the rail ends have a clean profile and flip the points a few times to ensure they ‘click’ firmly into place when operated.
-Finally I run wagon over it to check the distance between the rails – the gauge – is consistent.
+For recycled track, I use a jewellers loop (magnifying glass) or head visor to check the rail ends have a clean profile and flip the points a few times to ensure they ‘click’ firmly into place when operated.
+Finally, I run trusted wagon over it to check the distance between the rails – the gauge – is consistent.

-Track isn’t track so check and test it before use and your track will have fewer problems.
+Track does change so check and test it before use and your track will have fewer problems.

 #2 Use New Rail Joiners

-This is one of the first improvements I learnt after setting out to learn how to lay track correctly and it’s one that has arguably made the biggest difference in the smooth running of my trains.
+This is one of the first improvements I learned after setting out to learn how to lay track correctly and it’s one that has arguably made the biggest difference in the smooth running of my rolling stock.

-Essentially, if you use rail joiners – as opposed to soldering – chuck out those second hand fishplates and go with new.
-As this discussion on the Hornby forum illustrates old worn and lose fishplates can introduce a whole heap of problems.
+Essentially, if you use rail joiners — as opposed to soldering — chuck out those second-hand fishplates and go with new.

-The conversations on Hornby’s forum puts it best: “New and Tight = Alright; Old and Loose = No Use”
+The conversations on Hornby’s forum put it best:

-Trust me on this one, use new fish plates from the start.
+Trust me on this one, use new rail joiners / fish plates from the start.